 DRESSING DOWN AND LOW-KEY CELEBRATIONS

 While I’m admittedly a fan of dressing up, putting on my heavy earrings, and all that jazz, that doesn’t mean to say I don’t enjoy being in a plain Jane jeans and tee, too—and one that isn't Instagram-worthy.
-These days, I catch myself enjoying intimate dinners that aren’t properly documented because, you know, it feels great when you’re having too much fun you really forget to take out your phone and snap the moment.
+These days, I catch myself enjoying intimate dinners that aren’t properly documented because, you know, it feels great when you’re having too much fun that you really forget to take out your phone and snap the moment.